-2. What kind of warrantee do you offer?
+2. What kind of warranty do you offer?

-Roof warrantees generally range from one to ten years, but depending on the company, they may offer a longer warrantee.
-Usually your roof will have two warrantees, one for the materials (given by the manufacturer) and one for the work (given by the contractor).
-You should ask for details on both warrantees.
+Roof warranties generally range from one to ten years, but depending on the company, they may offer a longer warranty.
+Usually, your roof will have two warranties, one for the materials (given by the manufacturer) and one for the work (given by the contractor).
+You should ask for details on both warranties.

 3. How long have you been in business?

 This is an important question to ask simply because the longer a company has been in business, the more experience they will have.
 This doesn’t necessarily mean they will do a better job just because they have been in business longer, however it may help you to make a more educated decision on which roofing contractor to hire when combined with the answers to the other questions.

 4. Do I need to have the entire roof replaced or just repaired?